matekdev/matekdev.github.io/src/markdown/blogs/basedlogs-19.md

 ## Building PhysX

-The annoying part of PhysX is they don't distribute the built files anyways.
+The annoying part of PhysX is they don't distribute the built files anywhere.
 You have to unfortunately clone the repo and build it yourself.
 I found the documentation confusing but I eventually figured it out by browsing through enough issues on the PhysX page.
 I decided to record a video to help out anyone in the future that needs to build it.

 <Youtube id="kfay4cjYEKQ" />